OCHA-DAP/pa-anticipatory-action/analyses/tcd/notebooks/forecasts/tcd_iri_seas_forecast.md

 # IRI forecast as a trigger for drought in Chad
-This notebook explores the option of using IRI's seasonal forecast as part of drought-related trigger in Burkina Faso.
+This notebook explores the option of using IRI's seasonal forecast as part of drought-related trigger in Chad.
 From the country team the proposed trigger is:
 - Trigger #1 in March covering June-July-August or July-August-September.
 Threshold desired: 60%.
 - Trigger #2 in May covering June-July-August or July-August-September.
 Threshold desired: 60%.
-- Targeted Admin1s: Barh el Gazel, Batha, Kanem, Lac (une partie), Ouaddaï (une partie), Sila (une partie), Wadi Fira
+- Targeted Admin1s: Lac, Kanem, Barh-El-Gazel, Batha, and Wadi Fira
 - 20% of those admin1s meeting the threshold

 This notebook explores if and when these triggers would be reached.
 As part of this exploration methods for aggregation from raster level to the percentage of the area are discussed.